Major Cyber Attacks Targeting the Finance Industry

 Sp1der’s statement

-June 13, 2024: Truist Bank confirmed a breach from October 2023 but clarified it was not connected to Snowflake, despite initial suspicions.
+June 13, 2024: Truist Bank acknowledged a breach dating back to October 2023, but clarified it was unrelated to the Snowflake platform, despite initial rumors.

 IC3 threat actor’s announcement